Concerns raised over government's marine research bill

 During consultation with Natural Resources and Environment Tasmania, Tasmanian Alliance for Marine Protection co-chairman Peter George said the bill did little to engender public confidence in the government's intentions for the future of the finfish industry.

-"The bill formalises the devolution of Commonwealth regulatory responsibilities without fixing all that is wrong with how Tasmanian law is presently regulating the environmental and social impacts of finfish farming."
+"The bill formalises the devolution of Commonwealth regulatory responsibilities without fixing all that is wrong with how Tasmanian law is presently regulating the environmental and social impacts of finfish farming," he said.

 The Commonwealth Fisheries Association in a submission to the department stated there needed to a clear policy around managing the competing interest of existing and potential new users in Commonwealth waters.